Barred parakeet another name: Toui catherine or barred parakeet or lineolated parakeet or linnies

 The barred parakeet needs a large cage to place in the living room or living room, rather than in a room with little traffic.

-Regarding perches, it is recommended to opt for the so-called therapeutic models, which have a smooth texture on top and rough texture below.
+Regarding perches, it is recommended to opt for the so-called therapeutic models, which have a smooth texture on top and a rough texture below.
 They are to be preferred to those in plastic because they are likely to irritate the legs of the bird.

 La Perruche Catherine calls for a weekly bath in lukewarm water under supervision.